LovaszAkos/AFP1_nagyprojekt/doc/System Plan.md

 - Google Chrome
 ## 4.3 Resources:
 - Fully functional database with tables and relations
 - Secure connection
 - Intuitive/easy to use interface
 - Creative front-end palette
 - Based on PHP language combined with Laravel framework and the user's demands

 # 5. Functions
 ## 5.1 Participants
-This website has toówo user level:
+This website has two user level:
-- User
+- Customer
 - Manager

 ## 5.2 Use cases and scenarios

-### User:
+### Customer:
 - Able to register a new account
 - Able to log in to their account
 - Able to log out to their account